 - 1 THM1 and THM2 are for connecting a servo motor thermistor.
-These signals can be used on servo amplifiers with firmware version B2 or later. - 2 This signal can be used on servo amplifiers with firmware version C4 or later and manufactured in July 2022 or later.

-· Assignment of CN2 connector pins
+These signals can be used on servo amplifiers with firmware version B2 or later. - · Assignment of CN2 connector pins

 The following diagram is the servo amplifier as viewed from the bottom.